09eric09/github-users/README.md

-# Create React App
+# Github Finder App

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+Find info on all Github Profiles, built in React.